Scarlet Alliance

 Scarlet Alliance begins contacting members of parliament and senators to gain more information about the Nixon Review and discuss our concerns.

-The Nixon Review report is leaked to the media, and later published online by The Age.
+The Nixon Review report is published online by Nine Entertainment.

-Senator David Pocock asks the Department for Home Affairs for data on Operation Inglenook.
-The questions were taken on notice and answered on 15 December 2023.
+Senator David Pocock requested data on Operation Inglenook from the Department for Home Affairs in October 2023.
+The questions were taken on notice and answered in December 2023.
+The data covers the period 14 November 2022 - 12 November 2023.

 AMSWAG protest outside the NSW Anti-slavery Forum, demanding an end to the raids and profiling of Asian migrant sex workers in workplaces and at the border.